-Obtain a preliminary budget estimate for the litigation.
 Securities fraud litigation can be expensive, particularly when initial motions to dismiss are denied and extensive discovery is taken.
-Companies Prepare a preliminary budget for the case and update it periodically.
+Companies and their counsel should prepare a preliminary budget for the various phases of the case and update it periodically.
+It may also be useful in evaluating when and whether to settle.